Rhymond/go-money/README.md

 Contributing
 -
 Thank you for considering contributing!
-Please use GitHub issues and Pull Requests for Contributing.
+Please use GitHub issues and Pull Requests for contributing.

 License
 -